 I think it’s a combination of these things that scare most of us off.
 I must admit, I don’t eat as much fish as I would like to either.
 But when I do eat fish at home, I often go with salmon, and I almost always cook it this way because I LOVE crispy skin.

-Cooking fish at home can be easy!
+Cooking skin-on salmon at home can be easy!

 - Turn on the fan.
 Your kitchen fan should be on full blast.
 This will help with the smoke caused by the skin crisping.
 It will also minimize the aroma that fish cooking often leaves behind.